sjokic/WallDestruction/README.md

 [Click here to watch the full demo on YouTube](https://www.youtube.com/watch?v=wi1qvkXI1Ag)

 ## Instructions
-Depending on the cmake setup, the data path to the obj files might be wrong.
+Depending on the cmake setup, the data path to the obj files might incorrect.
 This can be adjusted in the `init` function in `RigidBodySim.h`.
 By default, the (piecewise) wall and a ball will be loaded.
 In addition, the simulation can be recorded by uncommenting the first chunk in the `advance` function in `RigidBodySim`.
 This is done by saving each mesh present in the scene into an .obj file every few simulation steps during the recording.
 We wrote a blender script `blender_export_script.py` to merge the individual objects per frame into a multi-object file.